The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Your first nappy change can be a little daunting.
-You’ll need to negotiate kicking legs and the tar-like consistency of meconium; then there’s avoiding their umbilical cord clamp and the fact that they’ll almost certainly wee as soon as their nappy comes off – particularly challenging if you have a boy.
+You’ll need to negotiate kicking legs and the tar-like consistency of meconium.
+Then there’s avoiding their umbilical cord clamp and the fact that they’ll almost certainly wee as soon as their nappy comes off – particularly if you have a boy.
 Our guide will help you to master this essential skill.

 Time for a change?